-Flowers are carried in up to 10 pairs per spike with numerous stamens.
-They are mauve to pink and fade to white.
+In this species, flowers are carried in up to 10 pairs per spike, mauve to pink and fade to white.
 Profuse blooms are carried in spring and summer.

 Light pruning will prevent plants from becoming straggly.